 WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO ENDING POVERTY | 11 In a climate when students were experiencing a heightened sense of stress and uncertainty, these strategies sought to relieve some financial burdens associated with purchasing textbooks and access to other study resources and information sources.
 Student and staff feedback indicated there was much appreciation for this increased interim availability of information required for study programs.
-WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING GOOD HEALTH AND WELL-BEING Ensure healthy lives and promote well-being for all at all ages
+WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING

-Academic libraries make a difference to the health and well-being of their clients.
+Academic libraries make a difference to the health and wellbeing of their clients.
 As educators of the next generation of health care professionals, USQ Library provides access to evidence-based health information and research.
 As a provider of safe spaces on campus where students can work and study, regardless of their abilities or challenges, USQ Library supports the well-being of students throughout their learning journey.
-As employers, academic libraries can also create safe workspaces for staff.
+WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING $\mid$ 13 As employers, academic libraries can also create safe workspaces for staff.
 USQ Library seeks to support staff wellbeing by providing safe physical and online work environments in which staff can meet the requirements of their roles and tasks, develop professionally, and be supported to achieve their goals.
 Supporting Research Student Wellbeing through the USQ Research and Writing League Douglas Eacersall, HDR Learning Advisor The USQ Research and Writing league was set up to assist Higher Degree by Research (HDR) students with their research.
 This involved establishing and maintaining a safe space for students to interact with each other and share the challenges and triumphs of undertaking research.
 Regular meeting times were established to provide students with tailored support from library staff and opportunities for networking.
 This initiative supports students' wellbeing and allows them to progress through the research journey knowing they have the support of their peers and Library specialists.
-Student feedback "The Research and Writing League has helped to contain my panic and angsty moments when nearing my deadlines."
+14 | WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING Student feedback "The Research and Writing League has helped to contain my panic and angsty moments when nearing my deadlines."
 (Student 1).
 "It has been such a great support for me, even in only three sessions.
 During these sessions I have completed my confirmation proposal document, finalised my speech for the confirmation presentation and written responses to corrections given."
 (Student 2).
 Library connections with on-campus clients Lyndelle Gunton, Manager (Education Support) Library staff have contributed to the on-campus experiences for students and staff by using window and resource displays to invite conversation and connection around important issues and events during the academic calendar.
-Client WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING | 15 Support teams have used events such as R U OK Week, Harmony Week and Stress Less Week and themes such as self-care during exam periods as the basis for developing window displays.
+Client WAYS IN WHICH USQ LIBRARY HAS CONTRIBUTED TO GOOD HEALTH AND WELLBEING $\mid~15$ Support teams have used events such as R U OK Week, Harmony Week and Stress Less Week and themes such as selfcare during exam periods as the basis for developing window displays.
 Staff sought to create safe spaces and actively participated in campus-wide activities to create opportunities to connect with staff and students who use the Library's physical spaces.